nektos/act/README.md

 Act will properly provide `github.head_ref` and `github.base_ref` to the action as expected.

+**Note**: act does not override `GITHUB_REF` based-on the values in an event file.
+Rather, it falls-back on the real local branch.

 ## Pass Inputs to Manually Triggered Workflows

 Example workflow file